startwind/forrest-directory/README.md

 - `friends-of-wp` - All important CLI commands for maintaining a WordPress blog via the wp cli and co.
 [See the plain repository](https://github.com/friends-of-wp/forrest-wordpress-repository/blob/main/wp-cli.yml)

-We are in the starting phase of Forrest.
-That is why this paragraph is still empty.
-And it's ok.

 ## Repositories we would love to have and are looking for maintainers

 - `symfony` & `doctrine`